WGBH-MLA/AAPB2/app/views/primary_source_sets/gore-bush.md

   c.
 Additionally, you could ask students to reflect on what it means for a candidate to become the president without a greater number of actual votes by Americans nationwide (i.e. winning the electoral votes but not the popular vote), especially in terms of enfranchisement and legitimacy.

-3) Show “Margins of Error v.
-Margins of Victory: Voting Technologies and Election Math” and ask students to consider the results from a mathematical perspective.
+3) Show the below clip and ask students to consider the results from a mathematical perspective.

+   - “Margins of Error v.
+Margins of Victory: Voting Technologies and Election Math”

   a.
 In such a close race, how do we account for margins of error?
 Mathematically speaking, are these results of such narrow margins indistinguishable from chance?